mia-platform/documentation/docs/dev_portal/authentication_configuration.md

 sidebar_label: Authentication Configuration
 ---

 The Dev Portal can be protected by unauthorized users by configuring an authentication process.
-From the design section of the console, you can apply specific configurations to integrate different authentication providers.
+From the design area of the console, you can apply specific configurations to integrate different authentication providers.

 In this guide, we show how to configure the Dev Portal with [Auth0](https://auth0.com/).